 Ensure that the notification states that the parent or guardian has the right to request an evaluation to determine if the child should have an individualized education program (IEP) or Section 504 plan (“504 plan”) or right to request a review of their child’s current IEP or 504 plan;

-Provide a copy of the notice and pertinent attendance records to the superintendent or designee at the time notice is given to the parent or guardian.;
+Provide a copy of the notice to the superintendent or designee at the time notice is given to the parent or guardian.

-The attendance supervisor,Notify the superintendent within three days of knowledge of noncompliance bythat the parent or guardian, shall notify receiving the superintendentnotification has not complied with the notice.
+The attendance supervisor, within three days of knowledge of noncompliance by the parent or guardian, shall notify the superintendent.

 Superintendent or Designee

-The superintendent or designee will:

-Review the compulsory attendance noncompliance notice and pertinent student attendance records;

 If after review of a student’s record, a citation in violation of ORS 339.035 appears warranted, prior to issuing the citation, the superintendent or designee shall provide written notification to the parent or guardian of the student and the student.
 The notice will be written in the native language of the parent or guardian.
 The notice will be delivered personally or by certified mail and will state that:

-The student is required to attend regularly, a school full-time school during the school year;
+The student is required to attend regularly, a full-time school during the school year;

-Failure to send the student to school and to maintain the student in regular attendance is a Class C violation;

-A citation for violation of ORS 339.035compulsory attendance laws may be issued by the superintendent or designee;
+A citation for violation of ORS 339.035 may be issued by the superintendent or designee;

-The parent or guardian has the right to request an:

-An evaluation to determine if the student should have an individualized education program (IEP or 504 plan,), if the student does not have one,; or a

-A review of the student’s current IEP or 504 plan;.
+The parent or guardian has the right to request an evaluation to determine if the student should have an IEP or 504 plan, if the student does not have one, or a review of the student’s current IEP or 504 plan;

 The parent or guardian and student are required to attend a scheduled conference with the superintendent or designee.
-The date, time and place of conference will be specified in the notice..
-This conference may not be scheduled until after an evaluation or review as described in item 4. above, if noe is requested by the parent, has been completed;
+The date, time and place of conference will be specified in the notice.

 If an evaluation or review as described in item c. above has been requested, this conference will be scheduled after its completion.

-[Failure to attend the conference or failure to send the student to school following the conference may result in the issuance of a citation.

-Conference
+[Conference

-The superintendent or designee maywill conduct a conference with the parent or guardian and student.
+The superintendent or designee may conduct a conference with the parent or guardian and student.
 Auxiliary aids and services will be provided upon advance request.
-The superintendent or designee maywill:
+The superintendent or designee may:

-Review Oregon’s compulsory attendance law and the student’s attendance record;
+Review Oregon’s attendance law and the student’s attendance record;

 Determine the reasons for the noncompliance;